-I hear a lot of players talking about how they hit the ball well on the range, but can’t do it on the golf course.
+A lot of players talk about how they hit the ball well on the range, but can’t do it on the golf course.
 I think that there is probably a simple explanation for it.
 Most people don’t practice like they play.

 A consistent preshot routine can be a player’s greatest asset to help focus the mind, instill confidence, and eliminate distractions.
 It should be simple and tailored to a player’s preferences, but still achieve those three objectives.
 Your routine should be relatively short and simple, but should consist of the following ingredients.